Pavankumsr/vasavimedicals/README.md

-# medicine_guide
+# Vasavi Medicals
-This is a complete medicine inventory management system.
+this is  a user friendly medicinal guide for online drug store